Last Updated on January 23, 2026

 - Neglecting systems: Doing everything manually kills your scalability.

-- Poor client vetting: Some clients will create unnecessary friction, so learn to say no.
+- Poor client vetting: Some clients create unnecessary friction; learn to say no.

 - Overpromising performance: Ads can be unpredictable; be realistic and transparent.